-Tantalum is a refractory metal characterized by high strength, toughness, and an extremely high melting point (3017°C), but it is its high biocompatibility that is most appealing to the medical industry.
+Tantalum is a refractory metal characterized by high strength, toughness, and an extremely high melting point (3017°C), but it is its high biocompatibility that is most appealing to the medical industry as tantalum medical devices.

-The metal is immune to body fluids and has strong corrosion resistance, so it can be used in surgery without adverse effects.
+The metal is immune to body fluids and has strong corrosion resistance, so tantalum products can be used in surgery without adverse effects.
 For the same reason, it is also used in implants and bone replacement materials for prostheses.

 Although platinum and palladium are expensive precious metals, they have similar properties that make them particularly suitable for certain surgical procedures.